Personal Accident Insurance is designed to pay a lump sum if you suffer an accident.

-The amount payable on personal accident insurance will usually be determined by the type of accident or severity of the injury.
-Critical illness insurance plans will often pay the whole lump sum if your illness is severe enough to meet the criteria, however, some insurers now will pay a proportionate benefit if your illness is less severe.
+Critical Illness Insurance plans pay the whole lump sum if your illness is severe enough to meet the criteria; however, most insurers will pay a proportionate benefit if your illness is less severe.

-Generally speaking, personal accident plans are popular amongst people who participate in hazardous sports or pastimes whereas critical illness insurance is often taken for the purposes of paying off a mortgage debt.
+Generally speaking, Personal Accident Plans are popular amongst people who participate in hazardous sports or pastimes whereas Critical Illness Insurance is often taken for the purposes of paying off a mortgage debt.

-If you would like to discuss this further or have any other questions don’t hesitate to contact us on 01273 646 484 or pop us an email email@example.com.
+If you would like to discuss this further or have any other questions don’t hesitate to contact us on 02084327333 or pop us an email email@example.com.